Thinking of selling or just planning renovations — your home’s market value matters.

 Refinancing Your Mortgage

-Axess Law’s real estate refinance lawyers liaise with private mortgage lenders, banks or credit unions when you add to or refinance mortgages.
+Axess Law’s real estate refinance lawyers liaise with private mortgage lenders, banks, trust companies, or credit unions when you add to or refinance mortgages.

 Mortgage appraisals determine how much you can borrow to: